yushiyangk/GPath/README.md

 ### Packaging

-Before packaging, check the package configuration by running `pyroma .`
+Before packaging, check the package config by running `pyroma .`

 To generate sdist and wheel packages, delete `dist/` and `generic_path.egg-info/` if they exist, then run `python -m build`.

+### Automated tests

+To test for different supported environments, run `tox -p` (or `tox --parallel`).
+This will run unit tests, check for test coverage, and also generate packages.

 ### Config files